 R303.2 Installation.
-Materials, systems and equipment shall be installed in accordance with the manufacturer's instructions-and the International Building Code or International Residential Code, as applicable.
+Materials, systems and equipment shall be installed in accordance with the manufacturer's instructions.

 R303.2.1 Protection of exposed foundation insulation.
-Insulation applied to the exterior of basement walls, crawlspace walls and the perimeter of slab-on-grade floors shall have a rigid, opaque and weather-resistant protective covering to prevent the degradation of the insulation's thermal performance.
+Insulation applied to the exterior of basement walls, crawl-space walls and the perimeter of slab-on-grade floors shall have a rigid, opaque and weather-resistant protective covering to prevent the degradation of the insulation's thermal performance.
 The protective covering shall cover the exposed exterior insulation and extend not less than 6 inches (153 mm) below grade.